WhiteCoreSim/WhiteCore-Dev/README.md

 # WhiteCore Sim

-The WhiteCore Development Team has moved the original Aurora virtual world server, derived form the OpenSim project, to a new level.
+The WhiteCore Development Team has moved the original Aurora virtual world server, derived from the OpenSim project, to a new level.

 The structure and code base has been heavily revised and is under continual development.